paulgolter/blender-pipeline-integration/README.md

 # Integrating Blender in a Production Environment

-Hey all.
-In the last year or so I had several discussions about the question:

 `How do we integrate Blender in our Pipeline?`

 While there are thousands of tutorials out there on how to do this or achieve that in Blender there are hardly any talking about how to use Blender in a Production Pipeline.
 But for Studios wanting to integrate Blender, this is almost the first question that needs an answer.

-There is not really an official document somewhere that gives you an overview.
-So I though it's time to start a little repository to cover the frequently asked questions.
-Ideally this should be shared knowledge base that grows over time.
+There is not really an official document that gives an overview about this topic.
+So it is time to start a repository to cover the frequently asked questions.
+Ideally this should be a shared knowledge base that grows over time.
 I strongly encourage everyone to contribute to this document.
 The goal of this document should be to give TDs an overview on how to get started integrating Blender in a Pipeline.
-You will find useful links, tips and tools that make your life easier!
+It will contain useful links, explanations and tools that make your life easier!

+This document should not be a duplication of the existing documentation but rather a glossary tailored to the question above which will then point to relevant sections of the Blender documentation.
+It will still provide explanations about topics that are not documented very well or contain best practices that are not known to new users.

 ## Table of Contents
 - [Starting Blender](#starting-blender)